beartype/beartype/README.rst

   function costs, but is special-purpose and thus supports only a narrow band of validation scenarios.

-Wherever you can, prefer declarative validators.

-Everywhere else, default to functional validators.
+Wherever you can, prefer declarative validators for efficiency.
+Everywhere else, fallback to functional validators for generality.

 Validator API
 ~~~~~~~~~~~~~